 I’m going to share with you something that you might not believe, but it’s true, so I’ll share it anyway.
 Less than a year ago, I chanced upon someone who had dropped someone off for a scheduled interview, and was basically killing time.
 I asked him what kind of work he did, and when he said he worked for the Department of Environmental Conservation, in another state, I thought this was a perfect opportunity to ask him something I sometimes ask people: “Who would you say are your three most favorite environmentalists (living or dead)?”
 (The fact that many people struggle to name even one, further demonstrates how much the odds are stacked against us.)
 He was stuck, so to help him along, I suggested: “Someone like Rachel Carson, for example.”
 His eyes lit up.
 I could see this sparked something inside him; and I thought “Great!”
 But, as it turned out, … not so great.

 The reason his eyes lit up when he heard the name “Rachel Carson” is because he works in a building called “The Rachel Carson Building,” but, he added, he wasn’t aware that Rachel Carson had been an actual person.
 (Perhaps he comes from a country where buildings are sometimes named after fictional characters?)
-In short, I explained to him who Rachel Carson was, he still couldn’t name any other environmentalists, and we eventually went our separate ways.
+In short, I explained to him who Rachel Carson was, he still couldn’t name any other environmentalists, and we soon thereafter went our separate ways.
 When I got home, I googled “The Rachel Carson Building” out of curiosity and discovered that such a building, housing a Department of Environmental Conservation, does indeed exist, and in the state and city in which he said he worked.
-It is a fourteen-story building, with a webcam pointed at a hawk’s nest, resting on one of its floors.
+It is a seventeen-story building, with a webcam pointed at a peregrine falcon’s nest, resting on one of its floors.
 True story.
 Scary, but true.
-[4/25/2016: Wondering whether I recalled this correctly, and thinking it might have been an eagle, not a hawk, I fact-checked this to refresh my memory, but guess what?
-Wrong on both counts.
-It is a peregrine falcon that has its nest on the building; also, it evidently has seventeen floors, not fourteen.
-Sorry about the inaccuracy.]

 Here’s something else I’ll share with you.
 Whenever I encounter people soliciting for a cause or raising money for something, when they ask if I would like to contribute, here’s what I generally say: “To tell you the truth, on principle [I emphasize this], I only support one cause.”
 I pause to let this sink in, before continuing: “Would you like three hints?”